chwebster/times-tables/README.md

 ## Installation

-Two options:
+Two options.
+You can either

-1. Click the green "Clone or Download" button.
+* Click the green "Clone or Download" button.

+OR

-2. Open a terminal and navigate to where you want the download to go.
+* Open a terminal and navigate to where you want the download to go.
 Type

 ```
 git clone https://github.com/chwebster/times-tables
 ```

-Now you can run the program by typing
+Now you can run the program from the command line by typing

 ```
 python times_tables.py